Search Copyrights

 Do you offer any other services?

 Yes.
-We offer a number of specialist services that are only available to music industry bodies and organizations.
-But these services are not available to the general public.
-The lifetime song registration service is the only service that is currently available to individual songwriters and the public.
-Please note that for legal reasons we do not, and cannot, offer personal legal advice to individual songwriters.
+We offer a number of specialist services that are only available to music industry bodies and organizations but these services are not available to the general public.
+The song copyright registration service is the only service that is currently available to individual songwriters.
+Please note that for strict legal reasons we do not, and cannot, offer personal legal advice to individual songwriters.

 I have a question that is not answered above.
 Can I contact you about this?